-1.1 Reliance on this Prospectus and KIID Access
+1.1 Reliance on this Prospectus and KIID/PRIIPs KID Access

-In deciding whether to invest in the ICAV, investors should rely on information in this Prospectus, the relevant KIID and the relevant Fund's most recent annual and/or semi-annual reports.
+In deciding whether to invest in the ICAV, investors should rely on information in this Prospectus, the relevant KIID/PRIIPs KID and the relevant Fund's most recent annual and/or semi-annual reports.

-Each Class that is available for subscription will have a KIID issued in accordance with the Central Bank Rules.
-Prospective investors should consider the KIID for the relevant Class prior to subscribing for Shares in that Class in order to assist them in making an informed investment decision.
-While some Classes are described in the Supplement for the relevant Fund as available, these Classes may not currently be offered for subscription and in the event that a KIID may not be available.
-Prospective investors should contact Manager or the relevant Investment Manager directly to determine whether the relevant Class is available for subscription.
-Each Fund must calculate and disclose in the relevant KIID a Synthetic Risk and Reward Indicator ("SRRI") in accordance with the methodology prescribed in the European Securities and Markets Authority's ("ESMA") Guidelines on the Methodology for the Calculation of the SRRI.
+Each Class that is available for subscription will have a KIID/PRIIPs KID issued in accordance with the Central Bank Rules.
+Prospective investors should consider the KIID/ PRIIPs KID for the relevant Class prior to subscribing for Shares in that Class in order to assist them in making an informed investment decision.
+While some Classes are described in the Supplement for the relevant Fund as available, these Classes may not currently be offered for subscription and in the event that a KIID/ PRIIPs KID may not be available.
+Prospective investors should contact the Manager or the relevant Investment Manager directly to determine whether the relevant Class is available for subscription.
+Each Fund must calculate and disclose in the relevant KIID a Synthetic Risk and Reward Indicator ("SRRI") or calculate and disclose in the relevant PRIIPs KID a synthetic risk indicator ("SRI").
+The SRRI must calculated in accordance with he the methodology prescribed in the European Securities and Markets Authority's ("ESMA") Guidelines on the Methodology for the Calculation of the SRRI.
 The SRRI will correspond to a number designed to rank the relevant Fund over a scale from 1 to 7, according to its increasing level of volatility/risk-reward profile.

-Because the Prospectus and KIID may be updated from time to time, investors should make sure they have the most recent versions.
+Because the Prospectus and KIID/ PRIIPs KID may be updated from time to time, investors should make sure they have the most recent versions.

 Statements made in this Prospectus are based on the law and practice in force in the Republic of Ireland at the date of this Prospectus, which may be subject to change.
 This Prospectus will be updated to take into account material changes from time to time and any such amendments will be notified in advance to and cleared by the Central Bank.
 If you are in any doubt about the contents of this Prospectus, the risks involved in investing in the ICAV or the suitability for you of investing in the ICAV, you should consult your stockbroker, bank manager, solicitor, accountant or other independent financial adviser.